omarathon/firebase-post-json/README.md

  - **Example.java** - An example use of FirebasePostJson.

 ## Auxiliary Files
- - **FirebaseConnection.java** - Small wrapper for the firebase4j library, simply for establishing a connection.
+ - **lib/FirebaseConnection.java** - Small wrapper for the firebase4j library, simply for establishing a connection.
- - **Auth.java** - General authentication class for Google Firebase.
+ - **lib/Auth.java** - General authentication class for Google Firebase.
- - **JsonToMap.java** - A lightweight, simple, JSON parser utilising Google's GSON library.
+ - **lib/JsonToMap.java** - A lightweight, simple, JSON parser utilising Google's GSON library.
 Converts a JSON file into a Map of (String, Object) pairs.

  ## Warning